castorini/anserini/docs/experiments-doc2query.md

 ## MS MARCO Passage Ranking

 To replicate our Doc2query results on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking), follow these instructions.
-Before going through this guide, it is recommended to [replicate our BM25 baselines](experiments-msmarco-passage.md) first.
+Before going through this guide, it is recommended that you [replicate our BM25 baselines](experiments-msmarco-passage.md) first.

 To start, grab the predicted queries (i.e., document expansions):